plausible/docs/docs/google-search-console-integration.md

 ## Allow Plausible Analytics to access your Search Console

-Open the settings for your website on [your Plausible Analytics account](https://plausible.io/sites) and go into the settings section called "**Search Console**":
+Open the [site settings area](website-settings.md) for your website in your Plausible account and go into the section called "**Integrations**":

-Clicking on the "**Continue with Google**" button will take you through to Google’s authentication flow to get the necessary permissions.
+In the "**Google Search Console Integration**" module, click on the "**Continue with Google**" button which will take you through to Google’s authentication flow to get the necessary permissions.

 <img alt="Continue with Google" src={useBaseUrl('img/continue-with-google.png')} />